A quick guide to every step required to unlock the Highmountain Tauren allied race in World of Warcraft: Dragonflight

 - Battle of Snowblind Mesa

-All around, it will take you about 3-4 hours to finish the questline and earn Ain’t No Mountain High Enough.
+All around, it will take you about 3-4 hours to finish all the quests and earn Ain’t No Mountain High Enough.
 If you are under level 30 and don’t have Legion flying, it could take you a little longer.

 Do the recruitment quests